 Course cs306 is used below as the example for illustration

-The grader accounts, cs306, which is for Course cs306, is used here as the example to illustrate how to use the homework submission service in the CS department.
+The grader accounts, cs306, which is for Course cs306, is used here as an example to illustrate how to use the homework submission service in the CS program.

 Before students can use the homework submission command, "cs306submit" in this case, to submit their CS306 homework, whoever holds the grader account for the CS306 course must log in using the grader account, "cs306" in this case, to create a directory called "submissions" under the grader account’s home directory.
 Otherwise, students will encounter an error saying “Submission has not open yet” when submitting.